shabin5785/Golang_notes/Go_3.md

 named type defined in the same package, so long as its underlying typ e is neither a pointer nor an interface.

+-the compiler deter mines which function to cal l based on both the met hod name and the typ e of the receiver